zzgallo/Xip/README.md

 </div>

 <div align="center">
-<h2>Xip is a remote IT administration tool designed to be a tailored made one stop shop for your environment.
+<h2>Xip is a remote IT administration tool  GUI designed to be a tailored made one stop shop for your environment.
 Built to be fast and lightweight using Tauri with a Rust backend.</h2>
 </div>

 ---